CLUB COLOURS

 “… broad hoops of black, crimson and gold, and will, no doubt, look most imposing in the field …”

-Owing to faded dyes, washing treatments and different manufacturer’s hues, and a Victorian era penchant at times for flourish in language, the Wallaroo FC colours were sometimes referred to as crimson red, old gold and black, or red, gold and black.
+Owing to faded dyes, washing treatments and different manufacturer’s hues, and a Victorian era penchant at times for flourish in language, the Wallaroo FC colours were sometimes referred to as crimson red, old gold and black, or yellow, scarlet and black.

 There was no dark secret behind the choice of these colours for the club, which were first used in season 1876, other than a tri-coloured jersey was still new to the colonies, elaborate and expensive.